ethereumclassic/ethereumclassic.github.io/content/blog/2023-02-28-ethereum-classic-is-a-commodity-ethereum-is-a-security/index.md

 ![The Ethereum split.](./7.png)

-Even when Ethereum split from the ETC mainnet in 2016 due to the DAO hard fork, ETH kept its decentralization because it remained as a proof of work blockchain.
+Even after Ethereum split from the ETC mainnet in 2016 due to the TheDAO hard fork, ETH kept its decentralization because it remained a proof of work blockchain.

 This period lasted until September 15th of 2022.